-Don Lemon Rips Into Jeffrey Lord for Describing Trump as "MLK of Health Care"
+Don Lemon rips into Jeffrey Lord for describing Trump as "MLK of health care"

 By evening, the conservative pundit was still defending the outrageous remarks.
 During a segment with Don Lemon, Lord repeatedly refused to apologize and dismissed Lemon's claim that the comparison was insulting.
 Lord even attempted to tell an anecdote about his father losing employment after defending a black waitress, before Lemon swiftly cut him off.

-"Don't take me to some before the war crap," Lemon said.
-"I want to hear what you're saying to the coworkers you work with now Jeffrey.
+"Don't take me to some before-the-war crap," Lemon said.
+"I want to hear what you're saying to the coworkers you work with now, Jeffrey.
 Answer the question now."

 "I want to hear now to the coworkers, to the people of color you work with on this network every single day, who were offended by your remarks."

-Lord responded by claiming "we don't judge people by color in this country."
+Lord responded by claiming, "We don't judge people by color in this country."

 WATCH: And here we have my boy @donlemon saying enough is enough to Jeffrey Lord.
 So proud of you Don. https://t.co/6JATc7cBTC— Yashar (@yashar) April 14, 2017